Stories from - KANSASView All Stories

 Found in Kansas

-Mead’s milkweed (Asclepias meadii) is a long-lived, tallgrass prairie herb belonging to the milkweed family.
+Mead's milkweed (Asclepias meadii) is a long-lived, tallgrass prairie herb belonging to the milkweed family.
 Studies suggest that it may take 15 years or more to mature from a germinating seed to a flowering plant.
-This milkweed formerly occurred throughout the eastern tallgrass prairie region of the central United States.
-Today, the plant grows in 13 counties in eastern Kansas, and parts of Missouri, south-central Iowa, and southern Illinois.
+This milkweed formerly occurred throughout the eastern tallgrass prairie region of the central U.S. Today, the plant grows in 13 counties in eastern Kansas, and parts of Missouri, south-central Iowa, and southern Illinois.

 Photo credit: Larry Stritch, USFS